goopiktu/troll-patrol/README.md

 web-ext run
 ```

-2. should be able to go to facebook.com and see a red boarder
+2. should be able to go to facebook.com and start reporting users.